SB 1167: Vehicles: electric bicycles.

 Existing law defines a motor-driven cycle as any motorcycle with a motor that displaces less than 150 cubic centimeters.

-The bill would revise the definition of motor-driven cycle to mean any motorcycle propelled by an internal combustion engine that displaces less than 150 cubic centimeters, or by an electric motor of less than 3,750 watts that produces 5 brake horsepower or less.
+This bill would revise the definition of motor-driven cycle to mean any motorcycle propelled by an internal combustion engine that displaces less than 150 cubic centimeters, or by an electric motor of less than 3,750 watts that produces 5 brake horsepower or less, and is designed for highway use, complies with all applicable federal motor safety standards, and meets all of the equipment requirements of the Vehicle Code.

 Existing law defines a motorized bicycle or moped as a two-wheeled or three-wheeled device having fully operative pedals for propulsion by human power, or having no pedals if powered solely by electrical energy, and an automatic transmission and a motor that produces less than 4 gross brake horsepower, and is capable of propelling the device at a maximum speed of not more than 30 miles per hour on level ground.